AqwamCreates/DataPredict/new_docs/Tutorials/UsingNeuralNetworksWithReinforcementLearning.md

 # Getting Started

-Most of the reinforcement learning neural netwworks here uses reward values to train our models.
+Most of the reinforcement learning neural networks here uses reward values to train our models.
 There are three variants of neural networks that follow this rule:

 * Deep Q-Learning / DQN